Chris-Johnston/Discord.Net-Bot-Template/README.md

 This template includes the logic for creating a new Discord Bot, logging in with a bot token provided in Environment Variables, and executing a `!ping` command.

+Check the `docker` branch for a Dockerfile image template.

 ## What's not included:

 This template does not include any code for: